 Get Half-Life: Alyx here: Steam

 Kentucky Route Zero is one of the most fascinating narrative experiments in all of video games.
 The brainchild of the small team of artists at Cardboard Computer, it uses magical realism to tell a bizarre tale set in rural America.

-The game, which began as a Kickstarter campaign, has been released episodically over the past five years.
-The final segment is expected sometime this year.
-Cardboard Computer has also released a series of experiences it calls interludes, which are freely available online.
+The game, which began as a Kickstarter campaign, has been released episodically over the past seven years.
+Cardboard Computer has also released a series of experiences it calls interludes, which are freely available online. —CH

 Return of the Obra Dinn

 Just like an old-fashioned murder story, Return of the Obra Dinn poses a complex mystery, layered with personalities, motives, secrets, and lies.
 But it supercharges whodunit conventions by infusing misdirection into every nook and cranny of its intricate, gorgeous murder scenes.

 The story is set aboard an early-19th-century merchant ship that shows up in port five years after it was reported missing, presumed lost at sea.
 The ship is bereft of human life.
 My job is to board the ship and figure out what happened.
 I’m soon confronted with evidence of a voyage gone awry.
 Skeletons, exploded cannons, and destroyed rigging all add up to ... what?